IEncinas10/PA/README.md

 ## Correction guide

+"Wrong stuff"
+- Delay from Memory to Cache is 1 cycle instead of 5.
+It doesn't matter, we can just take 10 cycles to "get" to memory and that's 10

 ### Architectural state

 - [ ] Special register rm0 for holding the PC the OS should return to on exceptions: ROB ex_pc signal.
 We could just hook up the rob_ex_pc wire from core.sv to anything and call it rm0, or just say that rm0 is inside ROB.